 It is our goal that students are safe at all times.
 Some of the policies to help us ensure this are as follows:

 If a student is to be picked up before the close of the school day, the school should be notified in advance and the parent/guardian should stop at the office to sign the child out.
-The parent will then wait for the child to come down to the office.
+The parent will then wait for the child to come to the office.

 Parents or guardians will fill out a form at registration that tells us who is authorized to pick up their child(ren) from school.
 If someone other than the parent or guardian or authorized individual on the form is picking them up after school, please call the office so we will know of these plans.
-If students will be going to another student’s home after school, arrangements need to be made prior to the beginning of the school day and the school should be notified in advance.
+If students will be going to another student’s home after school, arrangements need to be made prior to the beginning of the school day and the teacher should be notified in advance.